 Sarah, Dan, and Ari

-Sarah Chihaya is an assistant professor of English at Princeton University and one of four authors of The Ferrante Letters: An Experiment in Collective Criticism.
+Sarah Chihaya is an assistant professor of English at Princeton University and senior editor at the Los Angeles Review of Books.
+She is one of four authors of The Ferrante Letters: An Experiment in Collective Criticism.

-Dan Sinykin is an assistant professor of English at Emory University and the editor of Contemporaries at Post45.
+Dan Sinykin is an assistant professor of English at Emory University and the author of American Literature and the Long Downturn: Neoliberal Apocalypse (Oxford UP, 2020).